 I use the free time tracker Toggl to track client tasks, export the record as a pdf then attach it to a personalised email.
 You can choose to email the invoice straight from Invoiceable but I opt to save it as a pdf, attach it with the time report to the client email and then rename and save the invoice in payment folders labelled by year on my computer.
 In the UK you need to legally keep all your financial records for six years.

 Tip: Invoicely will tell you if an invoice is overdue but you’ll have to put a reminder in your calendar if you’ve sent a Word doc invoice.
-I also keep a little Excel sheet in a personal desktop folder with my monthly income and outgoings and mark payments in green once they’ve been settled.

 You can pick one or the other of these systems.
 I use both because I occasionally have a one-off client and can’t be bothered to add them to Invoicely as a client!